Resume for Carpenter

 Carpenter – ABC Construction Company | January 2015 – Present

-- Custom built and installed cabinets for residential customers Working closely with designers to bring their ideas to reality.
+- Built and installed custom cabinets for residential clients Working closely with designers to bring their visions to reality.

-- Collaboration with other tradespeople at building sites in order to guarantee a smooth work flow and respect for deadlines for projects.
+- Assisting other tradespeople on projects to make sure of a smooth work flow and respect for deadlines on projects.

-Write down each job experience by reverse order of chronological sequence, beginning with the most recent position.
+List each job experience sequentially, beginning with the most recent position.

 5. Education

-Within this area, mention your education and experience related to carpentry.
-Include the name of your institution, the degree or diploma you earned (if relevant) and the year of completion.
+Then, mention your education background that is related to carpentry.
+Include the name of your school, the degree or diploma earned (if applicable) and the year of completion.

 Example: